Primary syphilis in Child

 Ocular screening (eg, slit lamp examination) is advised for patients with suspected or proven syphilis.

 Childhood sexual abuse is a problem of epidemic proportions affecting children of all ages and economic and cultural backgrounds.
 There are few unambiguous diagnostic signs of sexual abuse, and they are present in only a minority of victims.
-They include objective evidence of characteristic genital trauma and the detection of specific STDs.
+They include objective evidence of characteristic genital trauma and the detection of specific STIs.
 The presence of semen, sperm, acid phosphatase, a positive serologic test for syphilis or HIV, and a positive culture for gonorrhea are considered absolute evidence of sexual abuse when congenital acquisition of the disease and transfusion-acquired HIV are excluded.
 Nonsexual transmission of syphilis from an infected parent to a child is rare, and sexual abuse should always be assumed until proven otherwise.

 Related topics: ocular syphilis, endemic syphilis